DylanHojnoski/obsidian-graphs/README.md

 This file only covers the basics of how to use this plugin for more information go to [Graphs Wiki](https://github.com/DylanHojnoski/obsidian-graphs/wiki).

+## Installation

+Can be found in the community plugin browser in Obsidian.
+* make sure to turn off restricted mode
+* you can paste this link into your browser and it will bring you to the page
+	* `obsidian://show-plugin?id=graphs`
+ *  click install

 ## How to use

 To create a graph create a code block with the language set to graph.